rfhb/emamds/en/documents/product-information/osvyrti-epar-product-information_en.md

 In an extension study (N = 75), serious adverse events of hypercalcaemia (18.5%) were observed during every 3 months dosing.

 The studies were terminated early due to the occurrence of life-threatening events and hospitalisations due to hypercalcaemia (see section 4.2).

+In one multicentre, randomised, double-blind, placebo-controlled, parallel-group study conducted in 24 paediatric patients with glucocorticoid-induced osteoporosis, aged 5 to 17 years, evaluating change from baseline in lumbar spine BMD Z-score, safety and effectiveness were not established hence denosumab should not be used for this indication.

 The European Medicines Agency has waived the obligation to submit the results of studies with denosumab in all subsets of the paediatric population in the treatment of bone loss associated with sex hormone ablative therapy, and in subsets of the paediatric population below the age of 2 in the treatment of osteoporosis.
 See section 4.2 for information on paediatric use.